-- Their fashion looked classic and colorless.
-I even didn’t see people wearing jeans, let alone tank top.
-The female seemed fashionable with their hairdo, lace umbrella, and shoes, including fancy school shoes for the girls.
-But, the guys, their clothes were similar; white shirt and dark or gray pants.
+The females seemed more fashionable with their hairdo, dress, lace umbrella, and shoes, including cute school shoes for the girls.
+But, the guys, mostly similar: white shirt and dark pants.

-- I didn’t see big or fat person, even the soldiers were tiny and short.
-Talking to friends in my group, we agreed that we haven’t seen any good looking guys as well as long hair man.
+I didn’t see big or fat person, even the soldiers we saw were tiny and short.
+Talking to girls in my group, we agreed that we haven’t seen any good looking guys as well as long hair man.

-- One day I caught some groups of people sitting under the trees by Taedong River enjoying their lunch.
-They laughed each other and greeted us walking through of them.
+One day, we caught some groups of had picnic under the trees by Taedong River.
+They were enjoying their lunch.
+They talked and laughed each other and greeted us walking through of them.
 My group also had chance to dance with some locals.
 They nicely asked us to join with them, and laughed looking our silly moves.

-- People on the road, especially the children sometimes wave to tourists in the bus.
+People, especially children sometimes shyly waved and smiled to tourists in the bus.
 They looked get used to with foreigners.
-When you see them directly, they will be shy.

-- Basically, there is no boundaries to the locals, except the army.
-You can take picture of the locals, but not the men in the uniform.
-One of my travel mates was warned when he’s taking picture the situation of the restaurant in the train.
-We were waiting our order at the time, and barely knew that a man wearing undershirt was an officer until he angrily talked in Korean pointed out my friend.
-Then the waitress told us what he said.
+Basically, there was no boundaries to the locals, except the army.
+We can take picture of the people, but not the people in uniform.
+One of my travel mates was shouted by a guy when he’s taking picture in the restaurant car on our way to Beijing by sleeper train.
+We were waiting for our order, actually.
+We barely knew a man wearing undershirt was an officer until he angrily talked in Korean pointed out my friend.
+The waitress told us what he said.
 Then we saw an army shirt hanging on the wall.
 We got it.